tomwhat/sp21/materials/psets/pset-a.md

 		Challenge: use at most four states.
 (This is entirely optional, there is no extra credit.)

 1. Consider the following grammar.
-Symbols in uppercase are non-terminals, while symbols in lowercase are non-terminals.
+Symbols in uppercase are non-terminals, while symbols in lowercase are terminals.
 You can think of this as describing a language containing only C-style increments, e.g. `a++ ++a a a++ a`.

 	```
 	(1) L → S